 21. Is it ethical for doctors to strike?
 If so, under what conditions?

 22. There is an outbreak of an incredibly contagious life-threatening disease.
 The disease is spreading across the country at a rapid rate and the survival rate is less than 50%.
 You are a senior health care administrator, and when the vaccine is developed, you have priority to receive the drug.
 Do you take the vaccine yourself or give it to another person?
 Why or why not?

-26. The City of Vancouver has taken great measures to increase accessibility to alternative forms of transportation (Canada Line, Hornby and Dunsmuir Bike Lanes, Proposed Evergreen Line, and Burrard Street Bridge closures).
+26. The City of Vancouver has taken great measures to increase access to alternative forms of transportation (Canada Line, Hornby, and Dunsmuir Bike Lanes, Proposed Evergreen Line, and Burrard Street Bridge closures).
 Discuss the impacts (both positive and negative) of these decisions?

 27. If the Prime Minister/President were to ask your advice on one change that could be applied to the healthcare system that would improve it enormously and have the greatest positive effect, how would you answer?